 A lien is a legal right to claim a security interest in a property provided by the owner of the property to the creditor.
 It is generally used as a guarantee for some sort of legal obligation such as loan repayment.

 In other words, a lien ensures that a creditor obtains the right to the property if a borrower fails to meet his legal and/or financial obligations.
 The grantor (the owner of the property) is called the lienee while the party that receives the lien is referred to as the lienor or lien holder.

 Consensual liens are created by contractual obligations between the concerned parties.
 The most common examples are loans obtained to purchase real estate or personal property (chattel).
 They can be mortgages or auto loans.

-Non-consensual liens arise from statutory or by the operation of common law.
-The most notable example is tax lien, which is imposed by law against the property of a taxpayer.
-If a taxpayer fails to pay the taxes owed to the government, the tax agency can seize his or her real or personal property on the amount of the lien.
+Non-consensual liens arise from statutory or common law.
+The most notable example is a tax lien, which is imposed by law against the property of a taxpayer.
+If a taxpayer fails to pay the taxes owed to the government, the tax agency can seize his or her real or personal property for the amount of the lien.